 Washington Road Stream Restoration

-The stream restoration is intended to correct environmental degradation caused by past stormwater runoff (previously corrected by stormwater management implementation).
+- Correcting severe environmental degradation caused by past stormwater runoff (now corrected by stormwater master plan implementation)

 - Improving water quality by reducing erosion and sedimentation

 - Protecting and enhance aquatic, riparian, and wetland habitat